paragonie/herd/doc/config.md

 # Herd - Configuration

 The default configuration file lives in `data/config.json` from the project's root directory.
-However, you can override this when passing arguments to the [cli](Command Line Interface).
+However, you can override this when passing arguments to the [Command Line Interface](cli).

 A sample configuration file looks like: